Phosphorus cycle: Wetland

 Wetlands are frequently applied to solve the issue of eutrophication.
 Nitrate is transformed in wetlands to free nitrogen and discharged to the air.
 Phosphorus is adsorbed by wetland soils which are taken up by the plants.
-Therefore, wetlands could help to reduce the concentration of nitrogen and phosphorus to remit and solve the eutrophication.
+Therefore, wetlands could help to reduce the concentration of nitrogen and phosphorus to remit eutrophication.
 However, wetland soils can only hold a limited amount of phosphorus.
 To remove phosphorus continually, it is necessary to add more new soils within the wetland from remnant plant stems, leaves, root debris, and undecomposable parts of dead algae, bacteria, fungi, and invertebrates.